lingui/js-lingui/docs/tools/introduction.rst

-When the amount of text to translate increases, and the number of target languages grows, it becomes more efficient to use a sync and collaboration tools to assist you with the management of your team of translators, and co-evolution between your code and the translated files.
+When the amount of text to translate increases, and the number of target languages grows, it becomes more efficient to use a sync and collaboration tool to assist you with the management of your team of translators, and co-evolution between your code and the translated files.

 Instead of manually sending and receiving many emails and fixing the inconsistencies with your code, a ``sync`` method is called and your ``.po`` and ``.js`` files are directly updated with the latest translations.
-Your translators will also be warned when there are new text to translate.
+Your translators will also be notified when there are new text to translate.

 Benefits of these tools
 =======================